 On the other hand, continued economic weakness in some markets may limit our ability to access additional debt financing that the Partnership uses to partially finance its investment portfolio or otherwise meet its liquidity requirements.
 In addition, the economic conditions including slow job growth and low home mortgage interest rates have had a negative effect on some of the apartment properties which collateralize our mortgage bond investments and our MF Properties in the form of lower occupancy.
-While some properties have been negatively affected, overall economic occupancy (which is adjusted to reflect rental concessions, delinquent rents and non-revenue units such as model units and employee units) of the apartment properties that the Partnership has financed with mortgage revenue bonds was approximately 84% for the first three months of 2014 and approximately 86% for the first three months of 2013.
-Overall economic occupancy of the MF Properties was approximately 86% for the first three months of 2014 and approximately 81% for the first three months of 2013.
+While some properties have been negatively affected, overall economic occupancy (which is adjusted to reflect rental concessions, delinquent rents and non-revenue units such as model units and employee units) of the apartment properties that the Partnership has financed with mortgage revenue bonds was approximately 84% for the first three months of 2013.
+Overall economic occupancy of the MF Properties was approximately 86% for the first three months of 2013.
 Based on the growth statistics in the markets these property operate, we expect to see modest improvement in property operations and profitability.